RichMorin/spec/README.md

 That is, they will be conformed when called.

 `@fspec` *must* be a function reference to a previously defined spec.
-For example, we can use our `RandSpec.rand_range!/1`
+For example, we can use our `RandSpec.rand_range!/1` function:

 ```elixir
 defmodule RandomJoe do